Fiat Dino: Engines

 A peculiarity of Dino V6 engines was a 65° angle between the cylinder banks, instead of the usual 60°.
 The valvetrain consisted of 12 poppet valves timed by two chain-driven overhead camshafts.
 Compression ratio was 9:1 on both engines.
-Fuel was delivered via three twin-choke downdraught Weber carburettors, normally 40 DCN 14 on 2.0 cars and 40 DCNF 12 on 2.4 cars.
+Fuel was delivered via three twin-choke downdraught Weber Carburetors, normally 40 DCN 14 on 2.0 cars and 40 DCNF 12 on 2.4 cars.

 The 2.0-litre V6 had bore and stroke respectively of 86 mm and 57 mm, for a total displacement of 1,986.6 cc.
 The engine block was alloy, with inserted special cast iron wet cylinder liners; cylinder heads were aluminium as well, with cast iron valve seats and hemispherical combustion chambers.

 In 1968 the 2.0-litre Fiat Dino became the first car to have electronic ignition as standard.
 The Dinoplex C electronic capacitive discharge ignition was developed by Magneti Marelli expressly for the high-revving Dino V6 engine.
 Performance was impressive, with a 0–60 mph time of less than 8 seconds.
 Early Dino's were later on equipped with the Dinoplex C ignition.
 Its primary function was to prevent fouling of the sparkplugs in town use.

 The 2.4-litre V6 had bore and stroke respectively of 92.5 mm and 60 mm, for a total displacement of 2,418 cc.
 The redesigned engine block was cast iron.